-- the type, number, scope, progress, expansions, results of and timing of our ongoing and planned clinical trials of CPI-006, CPI-818 and ciforadenant and any of our planned preclinical studies and clinical trials of other product candidates which we are pursuing or may choose to pursue in the future; - whether our current Phase 3 clinical trial of CPI-006 is successful; - the impact of changes in the COVID-19 pandemic, including the impact of vaccines and therapeutic treatments: - the need for, and the progress, costs and results of, any additional clinical trials of CPI-006, CPI-818 and ciforadenant or any of our other product candidates we may initiate based on the results of our planned clinical trials or discussions with the FDA, including any additional trials the FDA or other regulatory agencies may require; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights; - the costs and timing of obtaining or maintaining manufacturing for CPI-006, CPI-818 and ciforadenant and our other product candidates, including commercial manufacturing if any product candidate is approved; - the costs and timing of establishing sales and marketing capabilities; - our ability to achieve sufficient market acceptance, coverage and reimbursement from third-party payors and adequate market share for our product candidates;
+- the type, number, scope, progress, expansions, results of and timing of our ongoing and planned clinical trials of mupadolimab, CPI-818 and ciforadenant and any of our planned preclinical studies and clinical trials of other product candidates which we are pursuing or may choose to pursue in the future; - the impact of changes in the COVID-19 pandemic, including the impact of vaccines and therapeutic treatments; - the need for, and the progress, costs and results of, any additional clinical trials of mupadolimab, CPI-818 and ciforadenant or any of our other product candidates we may initiate based on the results of our planned clinical trials or discussions with the United States Food and Drug Administration ("FDA") or other regulatory agencies, including any additional trials the FDA or other regulatory agencies may require; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights;

-- the terms and timing of establishing collaborations, license agreements and other partnerships; - whether the FDA accepts data from any clinical trials of our product candidates conducted by Angel Pharmaceuticals in China; - costs associated with any new product candidates that we may develop, in-license or acquire; - Angel Pharmaceuticals' ability to develop and commercialize product candidates in China; - the effect of competing technological and market developments; - our ability to attract, hire and retain qualified personnel; - our ability to establish and maintain partnering arrangements for development; and - the costs associated with being a public company.
+- the costs and timing of obtaining or maintaining manufacturing for mupadolimab, CPI-818 and ciforadenant and our other product candidates, including commercial manufacturing if any product candidate is approved; - the costs and timing of establishing sales and marketing capabilities; - our ability to achieve sufficient market acceptance, coverage and reimbursement from third-party payors and adequate market share for our product candidates; - the terms and timing of establishing collaborations, license agreements and other partnerships; - whether the FDA or other regulatory agencies accepts data from any clinical trials of our product candidates conducted by Angel Pharmaceuticals in China; - costs associated with any new product candidates that we may develop, in-license or acquire; - Angel Pharmaceuticals' ability to develop and commercialize product candidates in China; - general economic conditions, such as rising inflation; - the effect of competing technological and market developments; - our ability to attract, hire and retain qualified personnel; - our ability to establish and maintain partnering arrangements for development; and - the costs associated with being a public company.

-Several of these factors are outside of our control and if we are unable to obtain funding on a timely basis, we will be unable to complete the clinical trials for CPI-006, CPI-818 and ciforadenant and our other product candidates, and we may be required to significantly curtail some or all of our activities.
+Several of these factors are outside of our control and if we are unable to obtain funding on a timely basis, we will be unable to complete the clinical trials for mupadolimab, CPI-818 and ciforadenant and our other product candidates, and we may be required to significantly curtail some or all of our activities.